Wint3rmute/baczek.me/content/excellent-words.md

 {{dictionary_letter(letter="L")}}

 {{definition(word="Liminality" definition="todo: write", source="The Backrooms Wiki")}}
-{{definition(word="Locus" definition="The place where something happens or the central area of interest in something", source="The Psychological Significance of the Biblical Stories)}}
+{{definition(word="Locus" definition="The place where something happens or the central area of interest in something", source="The Psychological Significance of the Biblical Stories")}}

 {{dictionary_letter(letter="M")}}